 An earth ground must be provided to the unit assembly housing and main control panel.
+If shipped loose for remote mounting, terminal enclosures must be provided with earth ground.
 The detergent pump motor and solenoid valve must also be appropriately grounded.

 The Grease Trapper ESP PCU will require additional field wiring for proper installation.
-The main control panel will be shipped loose or mounted on the unit rails and is designed for either indoor or outdoor applications.
+The main control panel will be shipped loose and is designed to be mounted indoors.
 A typical field wiring diagram is shown on page 32.
 Refer to the unit specific wiring diagram located on the inside of the door of the system control panel for unit specific wiring that is required.